frictionlessdata/datapackage/content/docs/specifications/data-resource.md

 ```

 :::note[Backward Compatibility]
-Prior to release 1.0.0-beta.18 (Nov 17 2016) there was a `url` property distinct from `path`.
-In order to support backwards compatibility, implementors `MAY` want to automatically convert a `url` property to a `path` property and issue a warning.
+If `path` property is not provided but there is a `url` property as was defined in Data Package Standard (v0), an implementation `MUST` treat it as the `path` property equivalent.
 :::

 #### `type`